techidaily/site-iphone-unlock/source/_posts/unlock-apple-iphone-13-without-passcode-easily-drfone-by-drfone-ios.md

 Now you know what to do the next time you forget your passcode.
 Using the simple methods and techniques mentioned above, you can easily restore your Apple iPhone 13 the passcode, or you can unlock your Apple iPhone 13 without knowing the passcode, avoiding much trouble.
 Hopefully, this could prove to be of service to you.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/g6xXIR_Uh1A?si=TMXzklPEY50MUM05" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## How To Unlock Apple iPhone 13 Without Swiping Up?
 6 Ways

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Un9G2_OdSRI?si=vAcGbco8DuWt4ypP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1: What’s Swipe Up To Unlock on iPhone?